hughobrien/zfs-remote-mirror/README.md

 Change the user as needed.
 I'm using a 4GB card, and leaving about 10% of the space unused so the internal chip can handle bad sectors more easily.
 The formula for ImageSize is n x 1024 x 0.9, where n is the number of Gigabytes on your card.

-The *KERNCONF* is the specification of how to build the kernel for the RaspberryPi.
+The *KERNCONF* is the specification of how to build the kernel for the Raspberry Pi.
 There's an existing config file in *~/knox/src/sys/arm/conf/RPI-B* that I've modified as by default it doesn't come with, or support ZFS.
 Here are the modifications:

 * Change 'ident' line from RPI-B to RPI-B-ZFS.
 * Add 'options KSTACK_PAGES=6' as required for ZFS (it needs extra memory).